boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 #####  MPLS/SRv6 Attachment Circuit

 In some cases, the CE router connects with the Provider thanks to Inter-AS Option B/C with the use of MPLS or SRv6 dataplanes.
 This use-case is furtherly described in sections {{sec-10b}} and {{sec-10c}}.
-In this case, the configuration of VRFs together with Control Plane identifiers such as route-targets/route-distinguishers happens on the CE.
+The configuration of VRFs together with Control Plane identifiers such as route-targets/route-distinguishers happens on the CE.
 This is a source of confusion since these configurations are typical enforced on PE devices.
 Notwitstanding, the reference design based on Orchestration Scope prevails: the CE is managed by the Customer and the AC is based on MPLS or SRv6 dataplane technologies.
-Note that the complete termination of the AC within the Provider Network may happen on distinct routers: this is another example of distributed PE (e.g: in Option C, the ASBR and a remote PE with the VRF configuration form the distributed PE).
+Note that the complete termination of the AC within the Provider Network may happen on distinct routers: this is another example of distributed PE (e.g: in Option C, the ASBR and a remote PE in the Provider Network with VRF configuration form a distributed PE).

 ~~~~
 {::include ./drawings/}